kz8s/tack/README.md

 $ make clean
 ```

-`make all` and `make clean` should be idempotent - should an error occur simply try running the command again and things should recover from that point.
+`make all` and `make clean` should be idempotent - should an error occur simply try running
+the command again and things should recover from that point.

+## How Tack works

+### Tack Phases

+Tack works in three phases:

+1. Pre-Terraform
+2. Terraform
+3. Post-Terraform

+#### Pre-Terraform
+The purpose of this phase is to prep the environment for Terraform execution.
+Some tasks are
+hard or messy to do in Terraform - a little prep work can go a long way here.
+Determining
+the CoreOS AMI for a given region, channel and VM Type for instance is easy enough to do
+with a simple shell script.

+#### Terraform
+Terraform does the heavy lifting of resource creation and sequencing.
+Tack uses local
+modules to partition the work in a logical way.
+Although it is of course possible to do all
+of the Terraform work in a single `.tf` file or collection of `.tf` files, it becomes
+unwieldy quickly and impossible to debug.
+Breaking the work into local modules makes the
+flow much easier to follow and debug.

+#### Post-Terraform
+Once the infrastructure has been configured and instantiated it will take some type for it
+to settle.
+Waiting for the 'master' ELB to become healthy is an example of this.

 ## Inspiration
 * [Code examples to create CoreOS cluster on AWS with Terraform](https://github.com/xuwang/aws-terraform) by [xuwang](https://github.com/xuwang)